petrohi/k155la3/content/posts/2020/gol_on_fpga.md

 ## Architecture

-The trivial approach for implementing the GoL in software is to iterate over every cell, thus has the time complexity of O(N).
-The less trivial implementations iterate over groups of cells by either employing more complex pattern matching or multiple hardware threads.
-The ratio between the size of the memory where we store the GoL state and the computation group's size determines the efficiency.
-The more balanced it is, the better we utilize the underlying machine.
-In general-purpose CPUs, this ratio is heavily skewed towards having fewer computation resources and more memory.

-In hardware, the trivial approach is to have a dedicated memory and computation unit for every cell.
-Such a unit contains both the state's memory and the circuit for the rules to compute the next state.
+The trivial approach for implementing the GoL in software is to iterate over every cell.
+In hardware--on the contrary--the trivial approach is to have dedicated memory and compute unit for every cell.
 Cell units are then placed on the grid and wired to connect each to its eight neighbors.
 On every clock cycle, the grid computes the next state for all cells at once.
-The time complexity of this operation is constant or O(1).
-Although the trivial approach quickly runs out of steam by hitting the limit of available hardware resources, we can maintain a much better ratio between the memory and compute than with software on a general-purpose CPU and thus achieve higher efficiency.

-I decided to take the trivial 1-1 compute-to-memory ratio approach and see how far I can get on an inexpensive FPGA.

 ## Cell